edporras/sigen/README.md

 Sample Usage
 ============

-See the file test/main.cc for a more thorough example.
+See tests/*.cc for more thorough examples of building various tables.
 Here's a snippet:

 ```c++